-A Step-by-step Guide To Easily Start Your Podcast
+A Step-by-Step Guide To Easily Start Your Podcast

 A podcast is a digital audio file that can be downloaded and listened to.
 Podcasts are an excellent way to promote a brand, advertise a service, or simply find an audience for your interests.

 Here’s a guide on how to properly start your own broadcasting business.
 Libsyn helps you get started with your podcast.

 In the beginning, there are questions you must ask yourself.